-One of the biggest myths when it comes to student loans is whether you can combine your Federal and private student loans.
+One of the biggest myths when it comes to student loans is whether you can consolidate your Federal and private student loans.

-Think about it: you just graduated from college and you have a combination of about five different student loans.
+Think about it: you just graduated from college with about five different student loans.
 Three of them are Federal student loans and two of them are private.
 What do you do?
 Should you combine them?
 Should you leave everything alone?

-Well, since the middle of 2014, you can actually refinance and consolidate both your Federal and private student loans into a single loan with many private lenders.
+Well, since 2014, you can actually refinance and consolidate both your Federal and private student loans into a single loan with many private lenders.
 However, there are times when combining all of your loans (both Federal and private) makes sense, and there are times when it may not.

 Here is what you need to know about consolidating and refinancing your Federal and private student loans together.

-Consolidating multiple loans into one single loan can really help borrowers who prefer to have a simple, single payment for their student loans.
-Having multiple loans can be tough to manage – different amounts due, different payment due dates, and a lot more statements to keep track of.
+Student loan consolidation can really help borrowers who would prefer a single payment for their loans.
+With multiple loans, it can be tough to manage different amounts due, different payment due dates, and many more statements to keep track of.

 According to StudentAid.gov, the following types of student loans are eligible for consolidation: